 - Use the entire keyboard, not just the most common characters.
 Symbols typed by holding down the "Shift" key and typing a number are very common in passwords.
 Your password will be much stronger if you choose from all the symbols on the keyboard, including punctuation marks not on the upper row of the keyboard, and any symbols unique to your language.

-Use the first letter of each word from a line in a book, song,
+- Use the first letter of each word from a line in a book, song, or poem.

 - For example: "Who ya gonna call?
 Ghost Busters!" becomes "Wygc?GB!"